Medsafe Logo

 Following each meeting, MARC members review the minutes to confirm that they accurately reflect the discussion and recommendations made during the meeting.

-Any media or other queries directed to MARC members are usually referred to the Chair or to Medsafe.
+Any media or other queries directed to MARC members are usually referred to the Chair or Medsafe.

 Role of Medsafe in relation to MARC